Skip to main content

 Your biology is a private conversation.
 It is an ongoing dialogue between your genes, your environment, and your choices.
 Within this dialogue resides the story of your health, a narrative written in a language of proteins and enzymes, hormones and metabolic pathways.

-It stems from a deep-seated understanding that your genetic and is uniquely, intimately yours.
+It stems from a deep-seated understanding that your genetic and health information is uniquely, intimately yours.
 It contains not just data about your present state but also probabilistic clues about your future.
 This information is a map of your biological terrain, and the law recognizes that this map requires special protection.

 Therefore, it cannot be used by employers to make decisions about hiring, firing, promotion, or any other term of employment.
 The law establishes a clear boundary.
 It designates your genetic blueprint as protected territory, preventing employers from using it to draw conclusions or make judgments about your capabilities or future value as an employee.